Yes – our facility is in San Francisco and all of our operations take place there.

 If you see a mismatch between the data you uploaded and the data display in the RFQ Process, contact us at email@example.com and we will work with you to resolve the issue.

-Exotic features are things like blind and buried vias, controlled impedance, controlled dielectric, special stackups, custom thickness.
-They take longer to fabricate because we have to send files to our fabricators to get the quote.
-Below are some of the parameters that will trigger a manual quote.
+Higher complexity features like blind and buried vias, controlled impedance, controlled dielectric, special stackups, custom thickness can take longer to quote because we have to get feedback from our fabricators.
+Below are some of the parameters that require further review.

 – Layer count > 8 (10, 12, 14, etc)

 – Thickness > 250 mil

 – The minimum hole size is less than 6 mil